nemo0622/pokeemerald-expansion/README.md

 - [DexNav](https://github.com/ghoulslash/pokeemerald/tree/dexnav) by GhoulSlash
     - Unlocked along with Pokédex, works similar to ORAS DexNav
     - Tip: Hold "A" button while moving towards shaking grass to "creep"!

+- Fun HM Workaround!
+    - Meet people and Pokémon willing to help you on your journey!
+    - Timburr's Timber (Cut) in Rustboro, TinkaTough (Rock Smash) in Mauville, etc.
 - Various Quality of Life Features, including:
     - Friendship stat boost!
 High friendship = about 10% boost to encourage forming a bond with Pokémon more
     - Easier Fishing and Faster Berry Growth